Associate Professor of Chinese Film and Media

 Translation of Zheng Tiantian.
 “The Tip of the Hostesses’ Iceberg?: On Leave Me Alone by Hu Shu.” (from English to Chinese).
 In Lingyan xiangkan: haiwai xuezhe ping dangdai zhongguo jilupian [Reel China: A New Look at Contemporary Chinese Documentary], edited by Ping Jie, 133 -139.
 Shanghai: Wenhui Press, 2006.

-Exchanging Screens, Switching Voices: Dubbing, Translating, and Imagining the Western Others in the Second Half of Twentieth Century China (second sole-authored monograph)
+Exchanging Screens, Switching Voices: Dubbing, Translating, and Imagining the Foreign Others in the Second Half of Twentieth Century China (work in progress).

 Courses Taught: